-Previously, the biological function of AT was considered to be the long-term repository for energy excess, having metabolic activites such as lipogenesis (storage of FFA in the form of TG) and lipolysis (release of TG in the form of FFA and glycerol).
+and chemokines) from AT causes local inflammation and IR.
+Sustained production of pro-inflammatory and decreased release of Previously, the biological function of AT was considered to be the long-term repository for energy excess, having metabolic imbalance between energy intake and energy expenditure favoring positive energy balance leads to obesity.
+Obesity has genetic delivered to the portal system contribute to hepatic inflammation and IR.
+Increased production of several adipokines (cytokines activites such as lipogenesis (storage of FFA in the form of TG) and lipolysis (release of TG in the form of FFA and glycerol).
 Recently, it has become clear that AT is an endocrine organ producing hormones, adipokines and other peptides.
-Sustained imbalance between energy intake and energy expenditure favoring positive energy balance leads to obesity.
-Obesity has genetic and environmental background.
+Sustained and environmental background.
 Increasing adiposity activates local, portal and systemic effects on inflammation in IR-states.
-Increased FFA amounts derived from enhanced AT-lipolysis (together with adipokines, drained from visceral adipocytes) delivered to the portal system contribute to hepatic inflammation and IR.
-Increased production of several adipokines (cytokines and chemokines) from AT causes local inflammation and IR.
-Sustained production of pro-inflammatory and decreased release of anti-inflammatory cytokines by AT, liver or associated immune cells creates a systemic low-grade inflammatory state that promotes IR at the periphery (skeletal muscle and other tissues).
+Increased FFA amounts derived from enhanced AT-lipolysis (together with adipokines, drained from visceral adipocytes) anti-inflammatory cytokines by AT, liver or associated immune cells creates a systemic low-grade inflammatory state that promotes IR at the periphery (skeletal muscle and other tissues).

-AT, adipose tissue; IR, insulin resistance; FFA, free fatty acid; FA, fatty acid; TG, triglyceride; TNF-α, tumor necrosis factoralpha; IL-6, interleukin 6; apM1, adiponectin; RBP4, retinol-binding protein 4; CRP, C-reactive protein.
+AT, adipose tissue; IR, insulin resistance; FFA, free fatty acid; FA, fatty acid; TG, triglyceride; TNF-a, tumor necrosis factoralpha; IL-6, interleukin 6; apM1, adiponectin; RBP4, retinol-binding protein 4; CRP, C-reactive protein.